 Most of the day (post-mist) was spent watching Puffins at Jenny’s Cove.
 A total of 297 burrows have now been mapped, and although we expect the first of the 'pufflings' to hatch in the very near future, there were still a number of birds collecting nest material and excavating new burrows in the study plot.

-Birds logged today included the first Starling fledglings in the Farmyard, a Golden Plover on the Airfield (Rosie Ellis), a male Cuckoo singing his heart out on the Terrace for most of the morning and afternoon, a Kestrel hovering over Castle Parade, five Woodpigeon (including one bird in Jenny’s Cove), a singing Collared Dove on the Tavern roof, 35 Swallow, 13 House Martin, two singing Chiffchaff, the three territorial male Whitethroat, three male Blackcap, one Sedge Warbler, a Tree Pipit over the Church in the morning, a lone Spotted Flycatcher, four Stonechat, nine Goldfinch and 22 Linnet.
+Birds logged today included the first Starling fledglings in the Farmyard, a male Cuckoo singing his heart out on the Terrace for most of the morning and afternoon, a Kestrel hovering over Castle Parade, five Woodpigeon (including one bird in Jenny’s Cove), a singing Collared Dove on the Tavern roof, 35 Swallow, 13 House Martin, two singing Chiffchaff, the three territorial male Whitethroat, three male Blackcap, one Sedge Warbler, a Tree Pipit over the Church in the morning, a lone Spotted Flycatcher, four Stonechat, nine Goldfinch and 22 Linnet.

 |The year's first Starling fledgling, Farmyard, 21 May © Dean Jones|

 |One of this year's breeding pairs of Chaffinch are currently incubating eggs in a rather unusual |